-As an active member of the Palm Beach County Woodturners Club (PBCW) since 2002, I have enjoyed a beneficial affinity with the nearly 100 members, whose passion is woodturning.
+As a member of the Palm Beach County Woodturners Club (PBCW) since 2002, I have enjoyed a beneficial affinity with the nearly 100 members, whose passion is woodturning.
 As a former board member, I have helped to direct the club in its mission to advance the art and craft of woodturning, primarily through education and improving turners’ skills.
 Following Hurricanes Frances and Jeanne, I led one of the PBCW teams in the Heart of Mounts project, which produced 100 turned pieces from the downed trees to be used as gifts for pledged donations.
 The project raised more than $16,000 for Mounts Botanical Gardens to help them rebuild.